-EMPLOYMENT OFFER LETTER WITH ROBERT SCHLOSSMAN
+EMPLOYMENT OFFER LETTER WITH MR. SCHLOSSMAN

-Under Mr. Schlossman's employment offer letter, if we terminate Mr. Schlossman's employment with us other than for "cause" or he resigns for "good reason", without a "change of control" (as such terms are defined in the employment offer letter), he will be entitled to receive continuing severance pay at a rate equal to 100% of his base salary, as then in effect, for a period of 3 months from the date of such termination, to be paid periodically in accordance with the Company's normal payroll practices.
+Under Mr. Schlossman's employment offer letter, if we terminate Mr. Schlossman's employment with us other than for "cause" or he resigns for "good reason", without a "change of control" (as such terms are defined in the employment offer letter), he will be entitled to receive continuing severance pay at a rate equal to 100% of his annual base salary, as then in effect, for a period of three months from the date of such termination, to be paid periodically in accordance with our normal payroll practices.